lumina-gov/laws/in_force/acts/economy.md

 #### Paragraph 3: Members
 Each Minister and Director of a State-Owned Enterprise shall appoint a member to the Central Planning Committee to represent that organisation's interests.
 The Minister of the Economy shall themselves serve as a member and shall appoint other members to coordinate talks between the organisations and to have a final say in the plan's direction.

+#### Paragraph 4: Stages of Settlement & Development
+The Central Planning Committee shall authorise several Stages of Settlement & Development, which are different levels of development in the creation of the city.
+Each stage shall include a new level of growth from the previous in capacity, technological development, economic growth, and overall development.